Amrita1995-BIT/Music-box.github.io/README.md

 # Project Overview

-images.githubusercontent.com/61092628/102725008-a8ae4480-42e1-11eb-89b9-b3784551c430.png">

 1. Introduction

-This is a final project which is a part of WDDM-113/114 of course 'Web Design & Development' at Humber College.
-The project titled 'Boombox' is aimed at providing the users with multiple functionalities in purview of the audio interactivity.
-The utilities included in this project include playing music, using voice recorder & playing various musical instruments, such as, piano & drum-kit.
+This is a final project for the MSCIT course 'Technical Writing and Entrepreneurship Development' at the PILLAI COLLEGE OF ARTS, COMMERCE, AND SCIENCE.
+The 'Musicbox' project aims to provide users with a variety of features related to audio interaction.
+This project's utilities include playing music, utilizing a voice recorder, and playing different musical instruments like as the piano and drum-kit.

 2. Technologies Used